CallumWalley/hpc-shell/README.md

    2. Code snippets are placed in subdirectories that are named according to the episode they appear in.
 For example, if the snippet is for episode 01, then it will be in a subdirectory called `01`.
+4. Set the environment variable `HPC_JEKYLL_CONFIG` to a comma delimited list of the localized configs you plan on using from [_includes](_includes), e.g. `siteSpecific.yml,clusterSpecific.yml`.
+They are ordered in increasing precedence.

 ## Lesson writing instructions